Hyperion-Corporation/cpu_frequency/README.md

 chmod +x cpu_info.py
 ./cpu_info.py
 ```
-If you want to import the cpu_frequency:
+If you want to import the cpu_information:
 ```python3
 import cpu_info
 ```